IgnisUmbrae/TJE-Archipelago/readme.md

 ## Caveats

-- Resuming after _closing_ the client (e.g. in asyncs) is currently a mess, and will imperfectly restore the game state.
 - 2-player mode is not currently supported.
 - Hints are yet to be implemented and locations are generically-named.